toolface/Install-OpenVPN/README.md

 ##openvpn-install

 I am using Nyr/openvpn-install to learn about using scripts in GitHub.
-If you looking for a script for Debian, Ubuntu or CentOS, which will setup your own VPN server in no more than a minute, go to Nyr/openvpn-install.
+If you looking for a script for Debian, Ubuntu or CentOS, which will setup your own VPN server in a minute or so, go to Nyr/openvpn-install.
 Don't use anything here.

 ###Installation